apache/openwhisk-cli/README.md

 Currently Travis CI supports the environments of Linux and Mac, but it is not available for Windows.
 We will add support of AppVeyor CI in future to run test cases and build the binary for Windows.

-# Disclaimer

-Apache OpenWhisk Command-line Interface (CLI) is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
-Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
-While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.